-IMPORTANT INFORMATION ABOUT BACTERIAL MENINGITIS
+BACTERIAL MENINGITIS

 This information is being provided to all new college students in the state of Texas.
-Bacterial Meningitis is a serious, potentially deadly disease that can progress extremely fast - so take utmost caution.
-It is an inflammation of the membranes that surround the brain and spinal cord.
-The bacteria that causes meningitis can also infect the blood.
+Bacterial Meningitis is a serious, potentially deadly disease that can progress extremely fast- so take utmost caution.
+Bacterial Meningitis is an inflammation of the membranes that surround the brain and spinal cord.
+The bacteria that cause meningitis an also infect the blood.
 This disease strikes about 3,000 Americans each year, including 100-125 on college campuses, leading to 5-15 deaths among college students every year.
 There is a treatment, but those who survive may develop severe health problems or disabilities.

-WHAT ARE THE SYMPTOMS?
+What are the Symptoms?

 - High fever

 - Vomiting

-- Confusion and sleepiness
+- Confusion and Sleepiness

 - Seizures

-- Severe headache
+- Severe Headache

-- · Stiff neck

-- Light sensitivity
+- Light Sensitivity

+- Nausea

+- Rash or Purple Patches on Skin

+- Stiff Neck

 - Lethargy

-- Nausea - Rash or purple patches on skin